Julius von Voss

-Julius von Voss (24 August 1768, Brandenburg an der Havel, Prussia – 1 November 1832 Berlin) was a German author.
+Julius von Voss, also Julius von Voß (24 August 1768, Brandenburg an der Havel, Prussia – 1 November 1832 Berlin) was a German writer.

-Works
+Work

 His rapidity of literary production was almost without a parallel.
+He published about 160 works (plays, novels, and short stories) and a large number of works remained unpublished.

-His best story is The Schildbürger (The Fooltownite: 1823).
-He wrote a great many comedies, farces, and satirical parodies.
+His best novel is Die Schildbürger (1823), a comical novel about Schildbürger, residents of Schilda, a fictional German town of fools (the text is available at Google Books).
+He wrote many comedies, farces, and satirical parodies.
 In The Strahlau Haul of Fish (1822, a popular piece with songs, in the Berlin patois) he gives the first example of the Berlinese farce.
 Ini.
 Ein Roman aus dem ein und zwanzigsten Jahrhundert (Ini.
 A novel from the 21st century, 1810) is regarded as the first German science fiction novel.